 The Grand Vets saw Steve Moors battling with his usual rivals at the head of the field.
 Having got a good start Steve settled into the regular ding dong battle he has with fellow racers.
 Using the technical sections to his advantage and trying to limit any losses on the gravel roads Steve came in a battling fourth which gave him a well deserved 3rd overall in the series.

-Make a Running Start as a Personal Trainer
+Make a Running Start

 In 2001 I went to watch my mother run the Great North Run, by then she had already run six full marathons, several half marathons, and a 10km, and watching her inspired me to participate the following year.
 From that point on I caught the running bug!
 After completing four Great North Runs, the Brighton Half Marathon, and a few 10km runs I was finally able to complete my first full marathon when I competed in Edinburgh last year.
 I certainly intend to run that distance again.
 In fact, I’ve entered the ballot for the London Marathon next year and hope to find out if I’m successful in October 2012!
 My next immediate challenge is a twenty mile “Pink Ribbon walk” in London on 16th June, in aid of Breast Cancer Care (a charity I hold dear and have raised money for several times).